euuz/Lunar-Client-Cracked/README.md

 You may download the pre-built tool version by clicking [here](https://github.com/nozkel/Lunar-Client-Cracked/releases) or acessing the releases page.

-If you wish run the tool by Python, modify and/or code contribute, you may clone or download the whole repo.
+You can also build, modify and/or code contribute by yourself, just clone the whole repo.

 ### 🔧 Changes made
-THe project still in development, you may check coming soon updates here:

 - [x] Portuguese Translation
-- [ ] Code Rework into Autoral code
-- [ ] Improve accessibility

 ## 💻 Requirements

 Before start, make sure you have met the requirements:

-- You have `Windows` and version compatible with `.NET Framework 4.7.2`.
+- You have `Windows` system installed.
 MacOS and Linux aren't compatible
 - You installed the latest version of `Python`.
 You may do it by clicking [here](https://www.python.org/downloads/))
 - You installed the latest `Colorama` version of `Python`.
 You may do it by running `pip install colorama` into your terminal.